Pacific Legal Foundation: History

+Current legal areas

 Property rights

+PLF has litigated property rights cases since its founding in 1973.
+The organization argues that property rights have been treated as "second class" constitutional rights since the New Deal and argues that courts should give private property greater protection.

+PLF property rights cases such as Nollan v.
+California Coastal Commission, Koontz v.
+St. Johns River Water Management District and Sheetz v.
+County of El Dorado defined the concept of regulatory takings, establishing the doctrine of “unconstitutional conditions.”
+These cases helped to delineate what constitutes a “regulatory taking” and established the “essential nexus test” used in unconstitutional conditions analyses.

-PLF's property rights cases have focused on regulatory takings and environmental regulations.
-The Foundation's attorneys have successfully argued five takings cases at the United States Supreme Court: Nollan v.
+The Foundation's attorneys have successfully argued seven takings cases at the United States Supreme Court: Nollan v.
 California Coastal Commission, Suitum v.
 Tahoe Regional Planning Agency, Palazzolo v.
 Rhode Island, Koontz v.
-St. Johns River Water Management District, and Knick v.
-Township of Scott, Pennsylvania.
+St. Johns River Water Management District, Knick v.
+Township of Scott, Pennsylvania, Cedar Point Nursery v.
+Hassid, and Sheetz v.
+County of El Dorado.

 PLF has litigated housing and zoning issues in lower courts.
 PLF successfully challenged San Francisco's "Relocation Assistance Payment Ordinance", which required landlords to pay tenants to regain personal use of their property.
-PLF won a case at the Michigan Supreme Court, challenging a common practice of counties foreclosing properties for unpaid taxes and keeping the surplus home equity.
+Palazzolo v.
+Rhode Island (2001) established that home builders have a right to challenge oppressive land-use laws under the Takings Clause—even if the laws predate ownership.
+Knick v.
+Township of Scott (2019) established that a property owner has an immediate right to seek redress in the federal courts when a state or local government takes an action that impairs her property rights.
+Suitum v.
+Tahoe Regional Planning Agency (1996) established that a home builder's takings claim is ripe for judicial review when the impact of a law on property use is known to a “reasonable degree of certainty” or where the government has no meaningful discretion to reduce a land use law's impact.
+Shands v.
+City of Marathon (2023) established the precedent that the government can be found to have taken an owner's property without just compensation when it denies their right to build a house due to environmental restrictions.

+Additionally, PLF's property rights cases have focused on environmental regulations.
 PLF's environmental law litigation has frequently involved challenges to federal regulation of private property under the Clean Water Act or the Endangered Species Act, including five victories at the U.S. Supreme Court.
 PLF attorneys represented a Minnesota property owner who was denied the right to build on his property in Contoski v.
 Scarlett, a case that resulted in the removal of the bald eagle from the endangered species list.
 PLF argued that the U.S. Fish and Wildlife Service failed to delist the species after it concluded that the bald eagle population had recovered.